Fine-Tuning Language Models to Know What They Know: Experimental Analysis

-An additional experiment was conducted to demonstrate the necessity of evolution strategies and to investigate the extent to which Supervised Fine-tuning (SFT) can improve metacognition. \citet{Kadavath2022-ce} conducted experiments by training LLMs via SFT to output the model's measured confidence on a dataset.
-This same methodology was applied to the current experimental setup.
+An additional experiment was conducted to investigate the extent to which Supervised Fine-tuning (SFT) and popular Reinforcement Learning (RL) baselines can improve metacognition, demonstrating the advantage of the evolution strategy approach.

-The TriviaQA training set was utilized for this process.
-For each batch, the correctness of the model's responses to Direct Questions was determined.
-Subsequently, meta-question and answer pairs were dynamically constructed by mapping this correctness to the Meta Answers ``Yes'' or ``No,'' and the model was trained using SFT.
-Because SFT requires loss calculation and gradient flow, the inference process for Direct Questions (excluding label generation) cannot directly participate in the weight update.
+For the SFT baseline, \citet{Kadavath2022-ce} conducted experiments by training LLMs to output the model's measured confidence on a dataset.
+This same methodology was applied to the current experimental setup using the TriviaQA training set.
+For each batch, the correctness of the model's responses to direct questions was determined.
+Subsequently, meta question and answer pairs were dynamically constructed by mapping this correctness to the meta answers \texttt{Yes} or \texttt{No}, and the model was trained using SFT.
+Because SFT requires loss calculation and gradient flow, the inference process for direct questions (excluding label generation) cannot directly participate in the weight update.
 Training continued until the validation loss plateaued.

+For the RL baselines, experiments were conducted with Proximal Policy Optimization (PPO) and Group Relative Policy Optimization (GRPO).
+A simplified version of PPO without a critic model was utilized.
+For both RL methods, the $\beta$ parameter was tuned to identify the optimal configuration, and the scores reported in \cref{tab:comparison-sft} represent the performance of the best model found for each method.

+The results in \cref{tab:comparison-sft} indicate that SFT, PPO, and GRPO all contributed to improved metacognition compared to the original model.
+This improvement suggests that metacognitive abilities can improve under standard training paradigms.
+However, ESMA achieved a significantly higher score than all other baseline methods, indicating that it is indeed based on different principles.